Links Fun Stuff Graphics Chessmaster

 2. I'll Sink Giantopolis

-X and Y pick an abandoned (burn-smell) factory as their secret base, but need funds and infamy.
-So they plant strange devices in the seafloor and York hijacks the airwaves under the name John Y, announcing that if the city doesn't pay up, they, "John and John", will plunge the city beneath the waves.
+X and Y have picked an abandoned factory as their secret base, but still need funds and infamy.
+So they plant strange devices in the seafloor and hijack the airwaves, announcing that if the city doesn't pay up, they, "John and John", will plunge the city beneath the waves.

 As floodwaters rise, things begin to go wrong.
 For one thing, the citizens rich enough to pay the ransom are more than happy to wait it out in their yachts and penthouses.
 For another, the water is rising faster and faster and they can't control it anymore.
-While the city desperately tries to scrape up funds in time and John Y desperately tries to maintain a smug public face, they must race against the clock to foil their own plan.
+While the city desperately tries to scrape up funds in time and the Johns desperately try to maintain a smug public face, they must race against the clock to foil their own plan.

-Going down in a submersible, York finds that someone is sabotaging their city-sinking apparatus: a strange underwater woman who has her own silent agenda for wanting the city flooded.
-As Xander dons scuba gear to assist, York destroys their devices but damages the sub in the process.
-Xander has to rescue him from the flooded sub and get him to the surface even as the underwater woman attempts to drag both of them to the bottom.
+Going down in a submersible, York finds that someone is sabotaging their city-sinking apparatus: a silent, amphibious woman with her own agenda for wanting the city flooded.
+York destroys their devices but damages the sub in the process.
+Xander must don SCUBA gear to rescue him from the flooded sub and bring them both back to the surface safely despite the underwater woman's attempts to drag them to a watery grave.

-Surfacing, they still must outrun the cops, get to the ransom rendezvous to retrieve it, and announce that the city is saved as smugly and un-exhaustedly as they can.
+Surfacing, the pair must still must outrun the cops, get to the ransom rendezvous to retrieve it, and announce that the city is saved as smugly and un-exhaustedly as they can.
 It's a triumph, but a difficult and guilty one for all the damage caused in the process.
 X and Y conclude that if they're going to continue, they're going to need help.

 3. The Bells are Ringing